 2. Command of the Sale

-This methodology was conceptualized and offered as a service by GrowthPlay.
+This selling approach was conceptualized and offered as a service by Force Management.
 The idea at the core of this methodology is that you should customize your company’s sales enablement tools and activities based on solutions that are already in place.
-Then, you can spend more energy on qualifying leads and perfecting messaging about your value.

 3. Conceptual Selling